Reimagine The COMET has been a project to design the public transportation system for the next 10 years. Throughout the project, we:

 This is a map of the existing The COMET transit network.

-The color of each line tells you the maximum wait for that bus or train, on a weekday.
+The color of each line tells you the maximum wait for that bus, on a weekday.
 For example, on a blue line, a bus comes every 30 minutes.
 On a light blue line, a bus comes only once every 60 minutes.